saltstack/salt/doc/topics/resources/targeting.rst

 system: every targeting expression that selects minions can also select resources.

 This page is the targeting reference.
-For the data model and registration plumbing see :py:mod:`salt.utils.resource_registry`.
+For the conceptual introduction see :ref:`resources`; for the registry and dispatch plumbing see :ref:`resources-architecture`.

 Targeting forms